 The family prefers that those who wish may make contributions in her name to the "Legacy Fund" of The Shaker Schools Foundation, 15600 Parkland Dr., Shaker Hts., OH 44120, https://shakerschoolsfoundation.org/donation-form/ or to the Michael J. Fox Foundation for Parkinson's Research, www.michaeljfox.org .
 A private family Mass of Christian Burial will be held in the Church of St. Dominic (Shaker Hts.) on Saturday, September 19 at 10:00 am.
 Friends may view the mass and the graveside service virtually by clicking the link below the service details on this webpage .
 Interment, St. Mary's Cemetery, Ravenna, OH.

-To send flowers to Rosemary's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Rosemary Merchant, please visit our floral store.

 Legacy Fund of The Shaker Schools Foundation